Jimmy John's: Menu

-Jimmy John's has three bread options: French, thick-sliced Wheat, and the six-inch "Lil' John" (smaller version of French bread), as well as a lettuce wrap option known as the Unwich.
-Jimmy John's has 17 different numbered sandwiches plus a B.L.T., called the J.J.B.L.T, and the Gargantuan, a combination of all the meats.
-The 17 sandwiches may have ham, roast beef, tuna, turkey, salami, capicola, bacon, or provolone cheese or combine two or more meats and cheese.
-Jimmy John's has five flavors of chips, including Regular, BBQ, Jalapeño, Salt and Vinegar, and Thinny (low-fat version of the Regular).
-The menu also includes kosher dill pickles as well as "triple chunk" chocolate and oatmeal raisin cookies.
+Jimmy John's has three bread options: French, thick-sliced wheat, and the six-inch "Lil' John" (smaller version of French bread), as well as a lettuce-wrap option known as the Unwich, and a tortilla-wrap option.
+Jimmy John's has 17 different numbered sandwiches plus a B.L.T., called the J.J.B.L.T, and the Gargantuan, which includes all the meats except bacon and tuna.
+The 17 sandwiches may have ham, roast beef, tuna, turkey, salami, capicola, bacon, provolone cheese or parmesan cheese, or combine two or more meats and cheese.
+Jimmy John's has four flavors of chips, including regular, BBQ, jalapeño, and salt and vinegar.
+The menu also includes kosher dill pickles as well as brownies and "triple chunk" chocolate and oatmeal raisin cookies.

+In 2021, Jimmy John's began introducing limited-time offers to its menu.
+Jimmy John's introduces two to three limited-time offers a year, starting with the "Smokin’ Kickin' Chicken" sandwich in February 2021.
+Their summer wraps, which started as a limited time offer, became a permanent installation in 2023.
+In March 2025, Jimmy John's introduced a new line of toasted sandwiches.

 Awards and recognition

-Jimmy John's was named #1 on the Entrepreneur 2016 Franchise 500.
+Jimmy John's was named number one on the Entrepreneur 2016 Franchise 500.
 In 2014, YouGov BrandIndex ranked restaurant chains that have the highest millennial brand loyalty, and Jimmy John's topped the ranking with 83% of the vote based on restaurants they would consider going to again.
 Jimmy John's was named the #2 Most Popular Restaurant for Business Meals by expense reporting program Certify.
 In 2015, Entrepreneur.com named Jimmy John's one of the 10 Promising Franchises for Ambitious Entrepreneurs.
 In March 2017, Jimmy John's won Franchise Times' "Deal of the Year" for attracting Roark Capital Group as the company's new majority owner.
 FT's judges called the deal "one of the best private equity deals of all time in the restaurant business."

-CNN Money listed Jimmy John's as one of ten "Great Franchise Bets".
+In 2011 CNN Money listed Jimmy John's as one of ten "Great Franchise Bets".
 The company estimates that annual sales can be as high as $1.2 million while net profits can average at about $280,000.
 Real estate start-up costs are estimated to be between $305,000 and $485,500.